davidsule/politicians_are_also_people/README.md

 # 2yp_project
 Second Year Project repo

+## File Structure
+- Baseline
+    - Contain a notebook explaining steps used to train a baseline classifier and produce baseline predictions on test data.
+- CrossRE
+    - Contains the CrossRE dataset and project scripts for a baseline classifier.
+Note, that we have modified some files to fit our objective and needs.
+- project_rob
+    - Contains project description and requirements.

 ## To-dos
 - Find Literature regarding previous work
 - Find existing types of models - types, improvements, proposals.